fnnu/Baby-Gender-Fun-Chinese-Calendar/README.md

 If you have any questions or concerns about this Privacy Policy or the App's privacy practices, please contact us at [fn.nicu@gmail.com].

-By using the "Baby Gender - FUN Chinese calendar" App, you agree to the collection and use of information as outlined in this Privacy Policy.
+By using the "Baby Gender - Chinese Folklore" App, you agree to the collection and use of information as outlined in this Privacy Policy.

 This Privacy Policy is subject to the laws and regulations applicable in your jurisdiction.

-Last updated: [2023-12-27]
+Last updated: [2024-01-01]